lukateg/strength-age/README.md

 -- if file upload becomes to slow change uploadThing for convex store

 -TEST GENERATION
+-- add limit so user can pass or fail a test
 -- add importing previous tests when generating test so AI knows not to generate same questions --  add dashboard for number of lessons, pass rate, total tests, test review in one of the navigation to single class page -- implement custom question number per lesson
+-- add timer for test
 -- add abort test generating when clicking on the X in the loader -- maybe add sharing tests between user as a social media app -- add "..." for each pdf and implement edit logic "check if edit can edit text in the uploadThing